12 Best Tapas Bars in Barcelona’s Gothic Quarter You Must Try

 📅 Reservations: Call +34 932 68 19 87

-Eldiset is a really nice wine bar and tapas spot tucked away in the Gothic Quarter, perfect for a casual night out in Barcelona.
-It’s more upscale with a modern setting and a sleek timber-lined bar.
+Eldiset is a really nice wine bar and tapas spot in the Gothic Quarter, perfect for a casual night out in Barcelona.
+It’s a bit more upscale with a modern setting and a sleek timber-lined bar.

 One of the things that stands out at Eldiset is their selection of cava and wines, but they also have several innovative tapas on the menu.

-The fried camembert (cheese) is really popular, as well as their croquettes.
+The fried camembert (cheese) is really popular, as well as their croquetas.

 The atmosphere is laid-back and not too loud, which makes it easier to still have a conversation while enjoying great food and drinks.